Varbin/xtea/README.rst

 Note
 ====

-    I does NOT guarantee that this implementation is secure.
-If there are bugs, tell me them.
+    I does NOT guarantee that this implementation (or the base cipher) is secure.
+If there are bugs, tell me them on github.